Personal C Slots

-Air Orders is another unique movement-based C slot for flying units, similar to the Guidance skills.
-This skill grants any flying units starting the turn adjacent to the user with the ability to move to any space adjacent to any ally within two spaces.
-In a sense, this skill is equivalent to giving any affected unit the Flier Formation skill except it doesn’t need to be another flier that the unit moves adjacent to.
+The Orders skills are another unique movement-based C slot for flying units, similar to the Guidance skills.
+There are two types of Orders skills: Air Orders and Ground Orders.
+Air Orders grants any flying units starting the turn adjacent to the user with the ability to move to any space adjacent to any ally within two spaces.
+Ground Orders has the same effect but for non-flying units instead.

 Much like with Guidance before it, this is another one of those skills that can prove to be very effective on defense.
-Giving the Air Orders buff to even a single flier can make it all the more challenging for an attacker to safely make their approach or can flat-out catch them off guard and punish them with a surprise attack.
-That’s not to say Air Orders is not useful offensively either.
-With smart positioning, a flier team could potentially make very powerful use of this skill.
+Giving the Orders buff to even a single unit can make it all the more challenging for an attacker to safely make their approach or can flat-out catch them off guard and punish them with a surprise attack.
+That’s not to say the Orders skills are not useful offensively either.
+With smart positioning, a team could potentially make very powerful use of these skills.

-Air Orders in itself doesn’t make your units more effective at defeating opponents, only more mobile.
-Because of this, you need to question whether or not a flier team would want this skill over a simple buff like Hone Fliers.
-Given that Air Orders can be situational and therefore inconsistent, using it over Hone Fliers or similar skills which have obvious benefits can be tricky to justify.
-Still, it’s not bad by any means and has the potential for some scary strategies.
+The Orders skills in themselves do not make your units more effective at defeating opponents, only more mobile.
+Because of this, you need to question whether or not any given team would want one of these skills over any other buff or debuff.
+Given that they can be situational and therefore inconsistent, using it over other C slots which have obvious benefits can be tricky to justify.
+Still, they’re not bad by any means and have the potential for some scary strategies.

 Infantry C Slots

 While infantry units have no stat boosting C slots exclusive to their movement type, they still have their own special C slots.
-There are three in total: Infantry Pulse, Infantry Rush, and Infantry Flash.
+There are four in total: Infantry Pulse, Infantry Rush, Infantry Flash, and Infantry Breath.